carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 >
 > * new regulation heatmap
 > As suggested by Will I used the normalization and variance stabilization procedure from Hafemeister et al prior to clustering and heatmap generation
+>
+> The largest the project (measured either in: collaborators, file numbers, or workflow complexity) the more detailed the change description should be.
+> While your personal project can get away with one liner descrptions, the largest projects should always contain inforamtion about motivation behind the change and
+> what are the consequences.
+>
 {: .callout}

 ## Manual Versioning